-At Christmas and throughout the year, Crisis helps people directly out of homelessness and campaigns for the social changes needed to solve it altogether.
-Each Christmas we mobilise a unique volunteering effort to provide warmth, companionship and vital services to people facing homelessness.
+Crisis is the national charity for people who are homeless.
+At Christmas and throughout the year, we help people directly out of homelessness, and campaign for the social changes needed to solve it altogether.